Rajapaksa family: 2019 presidential election and economic crisis

 In 2018, Gotabaya Rajapaksa, brother of Mahinda Rajapaksa emerged as a possible candidate for the 2019 Presidential election, which he successfully contested on a pro-nationalistic, economic development and national security platform, gaining a majority from the predominant Sinhalese areas of the island.
 He is the first person with military background to be elected as President of Sri Lanka and also the first person to be elected President who had not held an elected office prior.

 After 2020 Sri Lankan parliamentary election, Mahinda Rajapaksa was appointed as the Prime Minister while Chamal Rajapaksa and Namal Rajapaksa became Minister of Irrigation and Minister of Youth and Sports respectively in the Second Gotabaya Rajapaksa cabinet.
 Later in July 2021 Basil Rajapaksa was appointed as the Minister of Finance after entering the parliament from the national list.
-When the country began to face the economic downfall, the public blame it on the Rajapaksa family's corruption and economic mismanagement.
+When the country began to face the economic downfall, the public put the blame on the Rajapaksa family's corruption and economic mismanagement.
 Following the massive protests demanding the Rajapaksa family to resign, they resigned from their Ministerial portfolios.
 Mahinda Rajapakshe resigned on 9 May 2022, after instigating a violent attack on protesters at Galle Face Green, resulting in series of retaliatory attacks against Rajapakshe loyalists by the protesters.
 On 9 June, Basil Rajapakshe resigned from his parliamentary seat.
 Later in July 2022, President Gotabaya fled the country and stepped down, after the protesters stormed his official residence.

 In November 2023, Supreme court ruled that former president Gotabaya Rajapaksa, ex-prime minister Mahinda Rajapaksa, former finance minister Basil Rajapaksa and other senior officials violated the fundamental rights of the people by mishandling the economy and causing the unprecedented economic crisis.

 Namal Rajapakshe contested the 2024 Sri Lankan presidential election as the SLPP candidate, and became 4th with only 2.57% of the popular votes.
 In 2024, for the first time in 88 years, no member of Rajapaksa family contested from their ancestral seat of Hambanthota, with both Mahinda Rajapaksa and Chamal Rajapaksa stepping down from re-election and Namal Rajapaksa seeking entry through the National list.